Course options

 -

 In October 1187 Saladin, the Muslim ruler of the Near East, captured Jerusalem for Islam.
-This crushing blow to the people of Western Christendom triggered the Third Crusade, which claimed the life of Emperor Frederick I of Germany, tarnished the reputation of King Philip of France, and set in opposition the iconic figures of Richard the Lionheart and Saladin.
-Students on this module will assess the motives and actions of the crusaders and their Muslim opponents and explore their legacies down the centuries.
+This crushing blow to the people of Western Christendom triggered the Third Crusade.
+Over the next five years the most prestigious monarchs and nobles of the day strove to regain the holy city.
+These campaigns claimed the life of Emperor Frederick I of Germany, tarnished the reputation of King Philip of France, and set in opposition the two iconic figures of the crusading age, Richard the Lionheart and Saladin.
+This module assesses the motives and actions of the crusaders taking in a broad spectrum that encompasses preaching, recruitment, finance, logistics, diplomacy and travel, as well as the progress and outcome of the campaign in the Holy Land.
+It also includes a detailed understanding of Saladin’s response to the crusade.
+The final weeks of the module look at the memory and legacy of this campaign down the centuries.
+Saladin stands as an iconic figure in the history of the Near East as the man who defeated the crusaders, while in the West he moved from being ‘the son of Satan’ to a man admired for his chivalric virtues and dashing charm.

 -